OrangeFox86/Maple-Bus-Saleae-Analyzer/readme.md

 ## Maple Bus

-Refer to the [Maple Bus Implementation](https://github.com/Tails86/DreamcastControllerUsbPico/blob/main/README.md#maple-bus-implementation) in my [DreamcastControllerUsbPico](https://github.com/Tails86/DreamcastControllerUsbPico) repository for a description of what the signals of a Maple Bus looks like.
+Refer to the [Generating Maple Bus Output](https://github.com/Tails86/DreamcastControllerUsbPico/blob/main/README.md#generating-maple-bus-output) in my [DreamcastControllerUsbPico](https://github.com/Tails86/DreamcastControllerUsbPico) repository for a description of what the signals of a Maple Bus looks like.

 ## Build